Feng Boyi: Traces of Existence: A Private Show of Contemporary Chinese Art

 Feng Boyi claimed that his most successful show was in 1998, titled "Traces of Existence: A Private Show of Contemporary Chinese Art", which helped him become more well known in the art world.

 Fuck Off

 "Fuck Off" (不合作方式 (Bù Hézuò Fāngshì)) was an art exhibition held by Feng Boyi and Ai Weiwei during the Third Shanghai Biennale in 2000.
-It was held in an Shanghai Eastlink Gallery warehouse and included 46 avant-garde contemporary Chinese artists.
+It was held in a Shanghai Eastlink Gallery warehouse and included 46 avant-garde contemporary Chinese artists.
 Even though there were many influential artists present at this exhibition, it was closed down by the Shanghai police before its original closing date due to its controversial content.
 Feng felt as though Chinese artists were just working for foreigners because the early Chinese contemporary art shows were being held in foreign countries.
 In co-curating the exhibition, Feng said, "We wanted to show the 'fuck off' style, not working for the government or in the style of western countries, but a third way."
 Its name was a loose and questionable translation of the exhibition's corresponding Chinese title: "The Uncooperative Attitude".